kadonnelly13/scamdefenders/content/_index.md

 While it is still common to utilize email addresses provided by telecom companies like Comcast or SBC Global or ones provided by an employer or school, it is a good idea to migrate to a more modern provider like Gmail, Outlook, or Apple mail.
 The benefit is not having an email tied to a specific service that might change in the future.
 This future proofs you when there is a physical move to a new city or change of employment.
 This also introduces an opportunity to have a clean start and reduce the spam messages that are most likely being sent to an old email address.

-There are reasons to keep the old email address around, specifically if there are old accounts and contacts points that need to be kept.
+There are reasons to keep the old email address around, specifically if there are old accounts and contact points that need to be kept.
 However, that email can be regularly monitored for those sorts of messages while the day-to-day messages can be migrated to new email address.

 ## Manage and Use Passwords Securely